 What is the point of winning?

 This paradigm sees winning as a finite goal.
-A limited and temporary one that can leave the player at any given moment feeling and thinking that they have become more as a person because of what they have accomplished through the game, or less of one when they have not accomplished what they sought to do.
+A limited and temporary one that can leave the player at any given moment feeling and thinking that they have become more as a person because of what they have accomplished through the game, or less of one when they have not achieved what they sought to do.

-This has been an essential teaching for me, not only in my participation in sport but also in any task or interaction that I am involved in, to see and understand the difference between these two very different paths in life.
+This has been essential teaching for me, not only in my participation in sport but also in any task or interaction I am involved in, to see and understand the difference between these two very different paths in life.

 If this resonates with you, I invite you to join my mailing list through www.andreaneil.ca or join my FACEBOOK , TWITTER , INSTAGRAM , LINKEDIN communities.
 If you'd like to hear about any upcoming offerings or sessions, please don't hesitate to reach out for more information below.